The Instrument of Government

 The Riksbank is a public authority under the Riksdag.
 The regulations that apply to the Riksbank’s activities are stipulated, for instance, in the Sveriges Riksbank Act and the Instrument of Government.
 The Instrument of Government is the part of the constitution that forms the base of our democracy.
 The Instrument of Government describes how Sweden shall be governed, the rights of the citizens and how public power is allocated.

-The Riksdag examines whether the members of the General Council and the Executive Board of the Riksbank can be discharged from liability.
-If the Riksdag refuses to discharge a member of the General Council from liability, he or she is thereby relieved of his or her duties.
-The General Council of the Riksbank has the right to dismiss a member of the Executive Board only if the member no longer meets the stipulated requirements to be able to discharge his or her duties or if the member is guilty of gross neglect.
+The Riksdag examines whether the members of the General Council and the Executive Board of the Riksbank shall be granted discharge from liability.
+If the Riksdag refuses a member of the General Council discharge from liability, they are thus severed from their appointment.
+The General Council may only dismiss a member of the Executive Board if they no longer fulfil the requirements laid down for the performance of their duties or are guilty of gross negligence.

 Provisions concerning elections to the General Council and concerning the management and activities of the Riksbank are laid down in law.